haloman369/TheUltimateList/README.md

 Please follow these steps to run this application:

-1. Install a local [sql server](https://dev.mysql.com/downloads/mysql/) version 5.6 or better
+1. Install a local [MySQL server](https://dev.mysql.com/downloads/mysql/) version 5.6 or better
 2. mysql.server start
 3. pull the repository to a folder (Remember where this is)

 ## How To Use

-1. **HAVE TO DO BEFORE STARTING APPLICATION** If you didnt start a local MySQL server do so now using by typing, "mysql.server start" in termainl
+1. If you didnt start a local MySQL server do so now by typing in terminal, `mysql.server start`

 There are 2 ways you can start this application,
    - opening the project using intellij and running TheUltimateList.main()